squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 adaptation_access service_avi_resp allow all
 }}}

- . {i} Note: Some platforms experiences difficults with native resolving localhost to 127.0.0.1.
-If you have troubles with connectivity to ICAP service, just replace '''localhost''' above to '''127.0.0.1'''.
+ . {i} IPv6-enabled operating systems may resolve localhost to the dual-stack enabled ::1 address.
+If you have troubles with connectivity to IPv4-only ICAP services, just replace '''localhost''' above with '''127.0.0.1'''.

-== Antivirus checking with C-ICAP and virus checking module ==
+== Antivirus checking with c-icap and virus checking module ==

 Like eCAP, you can perform antivirus checking with libclamav.
 This not requires daemon and fries up to 500 Mbytes (average) required to run clamd.
 This can be useful for single-tier setups.

 [[http://sourceforge.net/projects/c-icap/files/c-icap-modules/|I-CAP modules provides]] provides two submodules: using ClamAV daemon, and using libclamav only.

-=== Build C-ICAP modules ===
+=== Build c-icap modules ===

-[[http://sourceforge.net/projects/c-icap/files/c-icap-modules/|Download last modules]], then configuring and build according your ClamAV and C-ICAP build types (32 or 64 bit):
+[[http://sourceforge.net/projects/c-icap/files/c-icap-modules/|Download last modules]], then configuring and build according your ClamAV and c-icap build types (32 or 64 bit):

 {{{
 # 32 bit GCC